 The JobScout Story

-You often hear every startup should have a good story.
+You often hear that every startup should have a good story.
 We believe our good story feeds right into the big problem we are trying to tackle: the fact that over 60 million Americans do not know how to meaningfully use the Internet.

 Aside from this startling figure about the state of digital literacy in America, it is simply difficult, and, at times, an overwhelming task to find a job today.

-JobScout is a web and mobile application designed to get users back to work by providing essential jobseeking tools.
-Pairing gamified lesson content with streamlined job search management tools, JobScout aims to be a “one-stop” resource for jobseekers of all shapes and sizes.
+JobScout is a web and mobile application designed to get users back to work by providing essential job seeking tools.
+Pairing gamified lesson content with streamlined job search management tools, JobScout aims to be a "one-stop" resource for jobseekers of all shapes and sizes.

 Our origins are non-traditional.
 JobScout is a startup that was never meant to be a startup.
-The platform arose from a partnership of the California State Library and the LINK AMERICAS Foundation, the foundation responsible for shepherding the nation's first statewide effort to tackle digital literacy through California.
-The call to action was to create “something” to aid the millions of Californians who rely on the libraries and community organizations for their Internet access and source of employment information.
+The platform arose from a partnership of the California State Library and the LINK AMERICAS Foundation, the foundation responsible for shepherding the nation's first statewide effort to tackle digital literacy in California.
+The call to action was to create "something" to aid the millions of Californians who rely on libraries and community organizations for their Internet access and source of employment information.

 JobScout's formula is simple: users take lessons, earn badges for completing those lessons and apply those lessons to find work.